 Most people like cheap cakes from places like Wal-Mart.

 That is actually not true, just a myth.
 You will be surprised how many people would rather spend a few extra dollars on a good quality cake.
-Also, there many people that value a beautifully decorated cake and they are willing to pay for these cakes.
+Also, there are many people who value a beautifully decorated cake and they are willing to pay for these cakes.

 This is often a business model used by large grocery chains where they make more cakes, and sell them at low prices.
 This model works on quantity rather than quality.
 If you are a small business it is very hard to keep up with this model as you will eventually burn out making large volumes for less.
 See my post - how many cake orders can I take?